-The event model in JavaScript is based on a propagation system that allows events to pass from parents to children and vice versa through the document structure.
+The event model in JavaScript is based on a propagation system that allows events to travel from parents to children and vice versa through the document structure.

-It is important to understand the model to control the order in which DOM elements respond to an event.
+It’s important to understand this model to control the order in which DOM elements respond to an event.

-For example, when we click a button in a form, we are clicking both on the form and the button.
+For example, when we click a button inside a form, we are clicking both the form and the button.

 Which element do you want to react to the click first?
-And how do we indicate this to JavaScript?
-This is where the event propagation model comes into play.
+And how do we tell JavaScript?
+This is where the event propagation model comes in.

 This model has three phases: